marcaum-eth/remixicons-framer/readme.md

-# Remix Icons for Framer
+# Remix Icon for Framer

 ### Overview

-As designer I was felting a necissity of using Remix Icons on our Framer project, and if you are designer probably you were feeling too, so we saw the opportunity to develop a plugin that would solve this problem.
+As designer I was felting a necissity of using Remix Icon on our Framer project, and if you are designer probably you were feeling too, so we saw the opportunity to develop a plugin that would solve this problem.

 So we created a very similar plugin to [Phosphor](https://www.framer.com/marketplace/plugins/phosphor/).

-Many thanks to [Benito](https://github.com/BenitoPedro13) that helped me a lot to built it, many thanks to [Hunter](https://github.com/huntercaron) that created for us the Phoshpor icons plugin, many thanks to all the [Remix Icons](https://remixicon.com/) team and many thanks to Copilot too! 🙏🏽🫡
+Many thanks to [Benito](https://github.com/BenitoPedro13) that helped me a lot to built it, many thanks to [Hunter](https://github.com/huntercaron) that created for us the Phoshpor icons plugin, many thanks to all the [Remix Icon](https://remixicon.com/) team and many thanks to Copilot too! 🙏🏽🫡

 ### Functionatilies